smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Menus and Keyboards/index.md

     }
 }
 ```
+!@

+@![android, javaSE, javaEE]
+`// TODO: Android / Java content`
+!@

 #### Presenting the Menu with a Mode
+@![iOS]
 Finally, you will present the menu.
 When you do so, you must choose a `mode` to present it in.
 If you have no `vrCommands` on the `SDLChoiceCell` you should choose `SDLInteractionModeManualOnly`.
 If `vrCommands` are available, you may choose `SDLInteractionModeVoiceRecognitionOnly` or `SDLInteractionModeBoth`.
+!@

+@![android, javaSE, javaEE]
+`// TODO: Android / Java content`
+!@

 You may want to choose this based on the trigger source leading to the menu being presented.
 For example, if the menu was presented via the user touching the screen, you may want to use a `mode` of `.manualOnly` or `.both`, but if the menu was presented via the user speaking a voice command, you may want to use a `mode` of `.voiceRecognitionOnly` or `.both`.

 It may seem that the answer is to always use `.both`.
-However, remember that you must provide `vrCommand`s on all `SDLChoiceCell`s to use `.both`, which is exponentially slower than not providing `vrCommand`s (this is especially relevant for large menus, but less important for smaller ones).
+However, remember that you must provide `vrCommand`s on all cells to use `.both`, which is exponentially slower than not providing `vrCommand`s (this is especially relevant for large menus, but less important for smaller ones).
 Also, some head units may not provide a good user experience for `.both`.

 | Interaction Mode  | Description |
 | ----------------- | ----------- |